Prevent Mold In The Home, 3 Methods – Mold Inspections Bergen County, NJ

 The Ways to Prevent Mold in the Home

-Ideally, humidity inside a home is 20 to 40 percent.
-Mold actually needs 60+ percent humidity to establish itself and grow.
-Dehumidifiers pass air over coils, removing humidity from the air and passing it back along as dry air.
-Removing the moisture from the air is a standard method for preventing mold in the home.
-Using fans will increase ventilation and also serve to supplement a dehumidifier.
+Ideally, the humidity inside a home is maximum 20 to 40 percent.
+In fact, mold actually needs 60+ percent humidity to establish itself and grow.
+A dehumidifier will pass air over coils, removing humidity from the air and passing it back along as dry air.
+Removing the moisture from the air is a standard and effective method for preventing mold in the home.
+Using fans will also increase ventilation and serve to supplement a dehumidifier.

 Keep it Clean

 Thorogh cleaning can rid a home of any existing mold, so it doesn’t have the chance to spread.
 Throwing away mildewed drapes, shower curtains and carpets will certainly help.
-See mold growing anywhere on surfaces or walls, clean it using bleach and water or a borax solution.
-Suspect that there is a more deep-seated mold issue, it may not be safe to try and clean it up.
-If so, contact this mold inspector and follow our recommendations.
+If you see mold growing anywhere on surfaces or walls, clean it using bleach and water or a borax solution.
+Be concerned that there may be a more deep-seated mold issue, and that it may not be safe to try and clean it up.
+If so, contact this mold inspector to inspect and to follow our recommendations.
 And we have no conflict of interest, we are a mold inspector AND NOT a mold remediator.

 Veriguard Home Inspections offers mold inspections and other home inspection services to Northern New Jersey, including Bergen County, Essex, Passaic, Hudson, Union, and Morris counties..
 Contact us to book an appointment.